-In the summer the heat and humidity can be stifling and you can’t imagine sightseeing with the little ones in tow.
+In the summer the heat and humidity can be stifling and you can’t imagine sightseeing with kids in Hong Kong.
 If that’s the case, then do as the locals do – either hit the beach, or take relief in an air-conditioned building.

 The good news is, public transport is cheap, efficient – and fun!
 The Star Ferry and tram are great fun for kids and cheap too.
 The MTR (subway/underground) is clean and air-conditioned, and buses and taxis are cheap and plentiful.

 And Hong Kong is a fun and culturally fascinating city.
-It may seem daunting to hit the streets with kids at first, but there are plenty of fun things to do with kids in Hong Kong.
+It may seem daunting to hit the streets of Hong Kong with children at first, but there are plenty of fun things for kids to do in Hong Kong.

 Hong Kong Disneyland Resort

 There are seven themed lands to explore, including Fantasyland, Toy Story Land and Adventureland, with all the favourite rides such as It’s a Small World, Mad Hatter Tea Cups and Space Mountain to enjoy, as well as some that are unique to Hong Kong Disneyland.

-With a whole host of Disney characters to meet, a Lion King show, the Fantasy Parade and fireworks, you are guaranteed a day of fun and much excitement from the kids.
+With all the Disney characters to meet, a Lion King show and a fun Disney parade, you are guaranteed a day of fun and much excitement from the kids.
 Hong Kong Disneyland is located on Lantau Island, near the airport.

 Ocean Park Hong Kong

 The Grand Aquarium is home to a wide array of sea creatures, such as sharks, stringrays and turtles, while the Polar exhibits showcase walruses, sea lions, seals and penguins.
 Then of course there is everyone’s favourite – the Pandas!

-The Peak is Hong Kong’s most popular attraction (yes even more popular than Disneyland!), with people flocking here to admire the best views over the city from its viewing platform at 428m above sea level.
+The Peak is Hong Kong’s most popular attraction (yes even more popular than Disneyland), with people flocking here to admire the best views over the city from its viewing platform at 428m above sea level.

 The best way to reach the Peak is to take the Peak Tram.
 The journey aboard the world’s steepest funicular railway is less than five minutes long, covering just 1.4 kilometres – but climbing almost 400 metres in this time, making it a fun trip.

-Another must-do is the walk around Lugard Road, a 3.5km walk with great views over Hong Kong.
+Another of our favourite Hong Kong things to do with kids is the walk around Lugard Road, a 3.5km walk with great views over Hong Kong.
 This walk is flat, and is one of my kids’ favourite places to go scooting in Hong Kong.